-The Asian American Journalists Association (AAJA), in collaboration with the Auburn Avenue Research Library, is hosting a FREE Media Access Workshop for organizations like yours to learn about the most effective ways to build partnerships with local media organizations and get coverage.
-If you've ever asked yourself questions like...
+The Asian American Journalists Association (AAJA), with the support of the University of Oregon School of Journalism and Communication in Portland, is hosting a FREE Media Access Workshop for organizations like yours to learn about the most effective ways to build partnerships with local media organizations and get coverage.
+If you’ve ever asked yourself questions like…

 - “Why isn’t the local media covering my news and events?”

 - “How can I make sure the local media covers my community fairly and accurately?”

 The Media Access Workshop is free and open to nonprofits and community-based organizations in Portland and surrounding areas.
 The sessions will cover media literacy, media access and op-ed writing featuring a moderator and a panel of local journalists.